speezepearson/speezepearson.github.io/_posts/2016-01-02-how-to-grade-predictions.markdown

 ---

 <i>
-  As usual with my statistics posts, I'm sure I'm describing something that's well-known and well studied.
+  As usual with my statistics posts, I'm sure I'm describing something that's well-known and well-studied.
 However, this time I actually discovered which words experts use to talk about the same thing: in this case, [self-information][wiki-self-information] and [scoring rule][wiki-scoring-rule].
 </i>

 <i>